way2ml/way2ml.github.io/doc/blogs/sphinx.md

 ---
 # How to use Sphinx to document
-If you want to know how the following features are implemented, you can just click *Edit this page on GitHub* to see the source markdown file.
+If you want to know how the following features are implemented, you can just click *Edit this page on GitHub* above to see the source markdown file.
+For any questions and comments, please leave them in the comment box at the end.

 ## Console